capelabs/opensearch-mcp-server/README.md

 ### 3. Accessing OpenSearch Dashboards & Add Sample Data

 Open a web browser and navigate to `http://localhost:5601` to open the OpenSearch dashboard and add sample data.
-You can add any sample data you like, we use `Sample flight data` in this README.
+You can add any sample data you like, In this case `Sample flight data` in this README.

 ![Add Data Screenshot](img/add_sample_data.png)